viprlab/viprlab.github.io/research.md

 We have a number of funded and non-funded projects which are currently on-going.

+### Generation of Polygonal Geometric Art
+{% include imagethumbnailblock.html align="left" url="/images/polyart.jpg" height="120px" padding="bottom" %}
+Automatic geometric abstraction which is a process of transforming an image into geometric art has widespread use in image editing and artistic synthesis.
+While existing methods yield unwanted distortions, are less subject-focused and even computationally expensive, we seek to design straightforward, non-learning algorithms which can support both triangle- and polygon-based abstraction without sacrificing on the semantics of subjects in the picture.
+{: #proj-description}
+Abby Low, Ng Ruisheng, Wong Lai Kuan, John See
+{: #proj-members}
+{% include clearfloat.html prevfloat="left" %}

 ### Large-scale Aesthetic Evaluation of Photographs (LAttE)
 {% include imagethumbnailblock.html align="left" url="/images/latte.jpg" width="120px" height="120px" padding="right" %}
 Image aesthetic evaluation is a research field which aims to design computationally-driven methods which can automatically rate or predict the perceived aesthetic quality of an image or photograph by learning from image content, photographic rules and other semantic information.
 We investigate how features can be learned in an unsupervised manner as opposed to traditional hand-crafted rules, and design new deep learning architectures to evaluate the aesthetic beauty of photographs.